 - Sudden sensation of feeling hot or cold

-- Sudden feeling of need to urinate or defecate
+- Sudden need to urinate or defecate

 Is your patient a fainter?